5th May 2017: Changes are highlighted in red.

 The syllabus is identical to the latest version of the IOI syllabus, which can be found here.

 Submission of Solutions and Adjudication

 Contestants should submit their solution source codes to the Online Judge.
 The judge will compile the source codes submitted by contestants, and then assess the compiled programs by testing them with a set of data unknown to the contestants and a marking scheme to be determined by the Adjudicators.
 To score points for a subtask, contestants’ programs must be correct for all test cases in that subtask.

-Contestants will receive feedback about their submissions, including errors (if any), the number of cases and subtasks passed and the points scored.
-The highest-scored submission of each task shall be final.
-Contestants may submit at most once per task per minute, and at most 100 times per task.
+Contestants will receive feedback about their submissions, including type of error first encountered (if any) for each subtask.
+A contestant’s final score will be the sum of points received from solved or partially-solved subtasks.
+Contestants may submit at most once per task per 60 seconds, and at most 50 times per task.

 During the competition, contestants are allowed to seek clarification on the wordings of the tasks from the Adjudicators by raising their hand.
 Should the condition deem necessary, the clarifications will be announced to all contestants.
 Clarification related to the solutions will not be entertained.

 Any queries about the competition should reach the Chief Adjudicator immediately after the competition.
 The decision of the Adjudicators will be final.

 There is a small chance that the score may change due to change of tests, or indeterminacy of the contestant’s submission.
 Indeterminacy may arise intentionally due to the use of pseudo-random number generators, or unintentionally due to programming bugs or marginal running time.
 The Hong Kong Olympiad in Informatics Organizing Committee reserves the right to re-evaluate submissions, and the final score will be that yielded by the final evaluation.

 Delegation Selection Algorithm